WEST COAST MEANDER

 Should you wish to make a once off investment and purchase a 29MHz radio, we have negotiated a special deal for all Cederberg 4x4 participants.
 For more information, contact Marina on 021 910 1363.

 SANParks conservation fees for S.A.
-Citizens for 2018 not included in the cost above.
+Citizens for 2019.

-SANParks conservation fees for International Guests for 2018 not included in the cost above.
+SANParks conservation fees for International Guests for 2019.

 NB.
 Should you have a valid Wildcard for SANParks, the above conservation fees are not applicable.
 To qualify for the non-payment you will be required to produce your Wild Card upon entering the West Coast National Park.
 No exceptions can be accommodated.